 Online documentation is usually topic-based information that users can access online for any assistance or information regarding the software.
 Such documentation can be opened on any browser, regardless of the operating system and software.

 The following are the critical aspects of online documentation.

 - As long as the user has a stable internet connection and a browser, they can access the documentation online.

 - Online documentation officially supports all forms of visual content elements, including graphics, vectors, diagrams, GIFs, videos, and more, that can be played inside the document immediately.

 - After publishing, your documentation formatting will remain the same from when you designed it.
 Other formats can mess up your formatting when you’re about to publish or print your documentation.

 - Exporting documentation online is easier because you can get several formats for the document.
-That will help make documentation access easier for different kinds of users with varying systems.
+That will help make documentation access easier for different users with varying systems.

 - It’s much easier to use a professional technical writing tool for online documentation.
-Furthermore, you can make use of other online writing tools like Grammarly to quickly fix any issues.
+Furthermore, you can use other online writing tools like Grammarly to fix any issues quickly.

 Lastly, attribution is much easier when using online documentation formatting.
 You can directly link to other sites, documents, and tools in the documentation itself.